 Catered ski chalet menu

-Six nights out of seven a three-course evening meal is freshly prepared by the Whitebeam Chalet chef, starting with canapés.
+Six nights out of seven, the Whitebeam Chalet chef freshly prepares a three-course evening meal, starting with canapés.

 An example evening menu at Whitebeam Chalets would be as follows: